 Prana takes on many forms, including biomagnetism, the force which maintains our body and its functions.
 The body itself is magnetic, and any disturbance in polarity or magnetic flow is detrimental to health.
 Leather inhibits the natural flow of the life force (prana).
 Leather shoes block the upward flow of prana from the earth into our bodies, and leather belts interfere with the flow of prana within the body.
 On the more metaphysical side of things, the use of leather (or any slaughtered-animal-derived substance) in any manner is a violation of the principle of ahimsa, as Yogananda points out in chapter four of Autobiography of a Yogi.
 It is also an infraction of the principle of shaucha.

-It has long been my experience that sleeping with the head toward the north (the feet pointing south) can cause a magnetic conflict or disturbance in the body, adversely affecting sleep and even causing nervousness and restlessness.
+It has long been my experience that sleeping with the head toward the north and the feet toward the south can cause a magnetic conflict or disturbance in the body, adversely affecting sleep and even causing nervousness and restlessness.
 This is also the experience of many yogis I have known.

 Most “visions” seen in meditation occur because the meditator has fallen asleep and is dreaming.
 There are genuine visions, actual psychic experiences, that can occur in meditation, but Ramana Maharshi gives the true facts about all visions when he says: “Visions do occur.
 To know how you look you must look into a mirror, but do not take that reflection to be yourself.
 What is perceived by our senses and the mind is never the [ultimate] truth.
 All visions are mere mental creations, and if you believe in them, your progress ceases.
 Enquire to whom the visions occur.
 Find out who is their witness.
 Stay in pure awareness, free from all thoughts.
 Do not move out of that state” (The Power of the Presence, vol. 3, p.
 249).